 DAY 4.
 Investigate And Plan Monetization Options

 DAY 4 is about the envision of monetization.
 Up until then, I had been writing, rewriting and re-rewriting effective and interesting "Keyword Focus Content Pages" about Montreal and Montrealers.
 It didn't come easy.
-I had to learn and to practice.
+I had to learn and to practice and to start all over more than once.

 Finding a monetization option was a bit easier though.
 I wanted something local and, after a while, I remembered that "companies benefit society".
 Companies supply goods and services, create jobs, develop new products and new services, invest in new technologies, develop programs for their employees...